AgoraIO-Community/Example-UIKit-SceneKit/Streaming an ARKit Session with Agora.md

 If you also want to stream audio from SceneKit, there are a couple more settings that need to happen.

-- Within Agora UIKit, add the setting for `externalAudioSource` to enabled.
+- Within Agora UIKit, add the setting for [`externalAudioSettings`](https://github.com/AgoraIO-Community/iOS-UIKit/blob/2f147953b3cbe0016b8ca0bbd955029daf192fc6/Sources/Agora-UIKit/AgoraSettings.swift#L133) to enabled.
 - In the ARWorldTrackingConfiguration, you need to set the `providesAudioData` to `true`.
 - Add the ARSessionDelegate method [didOutputAudioSampleBuffer](https://developer.apple.com/documentation/arkit/arsessionobserver/2923544-session).
 - Call [pushExternalAudioFrameSampleBuffer](https://docs.agora.io/en/All/API%20Reference/oc/Classes/AgoraRtcEngineKit.html#//api/name/pushExternalAudioFrameSampleBuffer:) on the Agora engine instance.